-Or sometimes I might use the word “crazy” as a good thing; for example, I really like helping patients who are highly psychotic, so I might express my preference as “the crazier the better”.
+Or sometimes I might use the word “crazy” as a good thing; for example, I really like working with patients who are highly psychotic, so I might express my preference as “the crazier the better.”
 I sometimes describe myself as crazy, and I recently saw another blogger write about being a fruit loop (in a positive sense).

 A lot of the issues around labelling and mental illness come down to intent and context.
 Words like crazy aren’t going anywhere, but I think we can take away some of the power they have to harm, perhaps in the way that members of the LGBTQ community have taken ownership of words that were once used against them.

 We also have “normal” people co-opting mental illness diagnostic labels to refer either to themselves or others.
 OMG, I can be so OCD sometimes.
 She is, like, so bipolar!
 The guy I like didn’t respond to my text and now I’m totally depressed!

 I tend to consider this use of language to be more harmful than the casual use of derogatory terms, because it significantly minimizes and invalidates the experiences of those who actually have those illnesses.
 I’m not sure what we can do to change this aside from calling it out when we see it.